MatteoGabriele/vue-gtag/README.md

 The global site tag (gtag.js) is a JavaScript tagging framework and API that allows you to send event data to Google Analytics, Google Ads, and Google Marketing Platform.
 For general gtag.js [documentation](https://developers.google.com/analytics/devguides/collection/gtagjs), read the gtag.js developer guide.

+## Vue 3 update
+Currently working on the Vue 3 version on this new repo https://github.com/MatteoGabriele/vue-gtag-next and you can install the package under `vue-gtag-next` if you want to start playing with it

 ## Requirements

 Vue ^2.0.0